RedLanternTech/CISSPNotes/Domain8Notes.md

 Agile
 - project management model
 - customer is involved in the process
+- 12 principles that make it up.
+- not a methodology but a set of ideas.
+- Highest priority is to satisfy the customer though early and continuous deliver.
+Get them something useful early in development.
+- Majority of software development is being done this way
+- each iteration has a lesson's learned component.

 Case or Computer Aid Software Engineering
 - software helps develop the software